MicrosoftDocs/winrt-api/windows.devices.spi/spiconnectionsettings.md

 ```
 The following sample shows how to use this and other SPI APIs to initialize an SPI device with non-default connection settings.
 It does so by reading the light-intensity from an analog Photocell connected to an 8-channel 10-bit ADC108S102 A/D Converter.

+> [!NOTE]
+> This sample contains several settings specific to the above devices.
+You may need to change these settings to account for your specific device.
+For instance, Raspberry Pi devices support a max 8/9 bit length for SPI.

 ```csharp
 // Knowing that an SPI bus with 'spiBusId' exist, and has the ADC connected
 // on 'chipSelectLine', read a digital sample from some sensor wired to 'channel'